Troy Springs State Park Cover

 Closing Thoughts

 This is one case where I wish I had done more research first.
 Had I known that this spring is the resting place of The Madison Shipwreck, I would have made a point to come with my underwater photography gear.
 And I would have flown the drone.
 I learned that I need to take this equipment no matter what.
 I also learned that, in some cases, it will take two visits to see it all.
-Because, after all, I will not break my rule of reading everyone else’s two cents until I’ve experienced it for myself.
+Because, after all, I will not break my rule of reading everyone else’s two cents unless I’ve experienced it myself.

 Troy Springs is one spring I will be returning to soon.
 I am now more intrigued than I was before!